rosek86/bluetooth-hci/README.md

 ## Alternative setup options

-While the nRF52840 dongle provides an easy-to-use solution, other alternatives are available.
+While the Nordic Semiconductor boards provide an easy-to-use solution, other alternatives are available.
 However, keep in mind that these methods may vary depending on your operating system and might require additional development to ensure full compatibility.

 1. **Linux HCI Interface**: This interface enables the use of the Linux Host Controller Interface (HCI) for Bluetooth connectivity.
 2. **Standard Bluetooth USB Subsystem**: This offers a universal interface for Bluetooth USB devices.